 Usually not at all.

 The shaping of traffic is accounted for transparently and done in a way that ensures statistical validity while capturing rare requests with high probability.
-All charts show the total number of requests that your application processes that should be accurate or have a very high statistical validity.
-The same is true for all ad-hoc analyses.
+All charts and analysis options show the total number of requests that your application processes with high statistical accuracy.
 You will not see a difference in charts or service call analysis data unless you're looking at a single distributed trace.

 No, Adaptive Traffic Management focuses only on the number of traces.
 Neither service settings nor (global) request settings are modified by Adaptive Traffic Management.
 Depending on the capture rate and sampling, a low-volume or unique request might not be captured.
 Service settings such as request naming rules and key request settings will apply only to captured traces.